Graduate Business Programs

 - Easy application process - NO letters of recommendation or GRE/GMAT required!

-For more information on our graduate Business programs, contact:
+For information on our Graduate Business programs, please contact:

-Misericordia University has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+Misericordia University has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
 The business programs in the following degrees are accredited by the IACBE:

 · Master of Business Administration